msg-CareerPaths/angular-training/chapters/000-introduction.md

 - You need to install [NodeJS](https://nodejs.org/en/) (LTS recommended).
 - You will need an IDE (Integrated Development Environment) to write and manage your code.
   - [VSCode](https://code.visualstudio.com/download)
   - [Webstorm](https://www.jetbrains.com/webstorm/) as an alternative to VSCode.
-Note if you are still a student you can use your student license on it, otherwise you can use the 30 days trial.
+You can use your student license for it, otherwise you can use the 30 days trial.
 - You need to have [Git](https://git-scm.com) installed on your computer.

 ## Online Shop